vuejs/v2.vuejs.org/src/v2/guide/components-slots.md

 </current-user>
 ```

-That won't work, however, because only the `<current-user>` component has access to the `user` and the content we're providing is rendered in the parent.
+That won't work, however, because only the `<current-user>` component has access to the `user`, and the content provided is rendered in the parent.

-To make `user` available to the slot content in the parent, we can bind `user` as an attribute to the `<slot>` element:
+To make `user` available to the slot content in the parent, you can bind `user` as an attribute to the `<slot>` element:

 ``` html
 <span>